Love Island 2020 cast – meet the 12 singletons looking for love

 Instagrams: @jessicarosegale / @evegale

-Eve and Jess are the primary feminine twins to enter the Love Island villa and since they share the “ultimate girl code”, it appears they received’t be preventing over the identical man… or will they?
+Eve and Jess are the primary feminine twins to enter the Love Island villa and since they share the “ultimate girl code”, it appears they gained’t be combating over the identical man… or will they?

 Learn extra about Eve and Jess right here.